buku5090/IntroductionToRobotics/README.md

  - Firstly, I connected one potentiometer to a one-color LED to understand how it works.
  - Then I connected 3 potentiometeres and tested each one of them using the Serial.Write() function so that I can see that each potentiometer works properly.
  - I removed the one-color LED and placed the RGB one and I used 1 resistor for each color of the RGB LED.
+ - I placed a non-connected one-color LED next to each of the potentiometer to indicate the color the potentiometer refers to.
  - Finally, I successfully read the input from the potentiometers and redirected it to the LED.
 <br>

 ### Resources: